-Risk - Non-compliance with Fina ancial Regulations
+Risk - Non-compliance with Financial Regulations

 Consequence Likelihood Rating

 Moderate Unlikely Moderate

 Action/Strategy

-The financial report is scrutinised requirements are met. by the EMRC Council throughout the fin nancial year to ensure that all statutory

-Internal Audit reviews to ensure compliance with Financial Regulations.

-External Audit confirms compliance.
+- > The financial report is scrutinised by the EMRC Council throughout the financial year to ensure that all statutory requirements are met. - Internal Audit reviews to ensure compliance with Financial Regulations. - External Audit confirms compliance.